-The card offers a little bit of everything: an intro bonus, a balance transfer offer, cash back rewards, travel benefits and shopping benefits.
-You’ll earn 3% cash back on all purchases in the first 12 months (up to the first $10,000 spent) and unlimited 1.5% cash back on every purchase, plus $150 cash back after spending $2,500 in the first three months.
+The card offers a little bit of everything: a first-year bonus offer, a balance transfer offer, cash back rewards, travel benefits and shopping benefits.
+You’ll earn 3% cash back on all purchases in the first 12 months (up to the first $10,000 spent) and unlimited 1.5% cash back on all purchases after.
 As an added bonus, HSBC awards cardholders 10% anniversary cash back each year.

 The first-year value of this card is its primary draw.
-The 3% cash back offer on your first $10,000 adds up to $300 in cash back over the course of a year, and you can double your earnings by taking advantage of both the introductory bonus offer and the 10% anniversary bonus.
-There is no annual fee, this card can take a back seat in your wallet after you’ve capitalized on the first-year value.
+The 3% cash back offer on your first $10,000 adds up to $300 in cash back over the course of a year, and you can increase your earnings by taking advantage of the 10% anniversary bonus.
+There is no annual fee, so this card can take a back seat in your wallet after you’ve capitalized on the first-year value.

 While the HSBC Cash Rewards card offers a few nice perks, it doesn’t specialize in any particular category.